-Before re-electing directors, the shareholders must have all the relevant information to assess each member's contribution to the success of the board, as well as his/her rate of attendance of board meetings.
-To that end, the company should indicate, in its annual report, the number of board and committee meetings the directors have attended.
+Before re-electing directors, the share-holders must have all the relevant information to assess each member's contribution to the success of the board, as well as his/her rate of attendance of board meetings.
+To that end, the company should indicate, in its annual report, the number of board and committee meetings each director has attended.
 Nominees who were absent too often, without due justification, should not be re-elected.